JurgenR/aioslsk/docs/source/USAGE.rst

 * Lock files depending on whether the user is in the list
 * Automatically request the server to track the users in the list after logging on

-Adding a friend on the fly means adding it to friends set and requesting to track the user:
+To add a friend on the fly simply add it to the set:

 .. code-block:: python